blenheiminnovation/IoT/README.md

 You can then use this resistance (Rt) value in the Steinhart equation, to give the temperature in °C:

 $$ (1 / ((log(Rt / 10000)) + (1 / (25 + 273.15))) - 273.12 $$

+### Temperature and Humidity Sensor Process

+#### Components Required

+- Raspberry Pi Pico with USB Connection to PC
+- Breadboard
+- Temperature and Humidity sensor (DHT22)
+- 3 M-M Cables

+An alternative to the prior sensor is the DHT22 temperature and humidity sensor.
+This sensor requires a module to be downloaded, via GitHub, following this [link](https://github.com/danjperron/PicoDHT22) copy the file DHT22.py and save it into the lib folder on the Raspberry Pi Pico.
+Using this module you will be able to read the data from the sensor.

 ### Particulate Matter Sensor Process